Studio Strobes Test: Elinchrom vs Einstein vs Broncolor.

 Which one gives you the most stopping power?

-The video below is quite long and detailed, so do not expect to be entertained :-) I’ve used a Broncolor Grafit A4 power pack and two Pulso 4 flash heads (one 3200Ws another 1600Ws).
+The top video is quite long and detailed, so do not expect to be entertained 🙂 I’ve used a Broncolor Grafit A4 power pack and two Pulso 4 flash heads (one 3200Ws another 1600Ws).
 The camera was a Hasselblad H1 with a leaf Aptus 75 DB, shutter set to 1/200 sec to equalize this camera to 35mm DSLR